VCUWrightCenter/TopExApp/docs/manual.md

 * **correlation:** Calculates the absolute value of Pearson's correlation coefficient, which primary looks at similar patterns of vector elements and ignores magnitude.
 * **cosine:** Treats embeddings as vectors and calculates the angle between the two vectors.
 This metric is frequently used in NLP.

-#### Threshold
+#### Threshold (see Number of Clusters in Basic Parameter section)
-The threshold is either 1) the number of clusters, k, for K-Means clustering, or 2) the height of the dendrogram to cut in HAC.
+To adjust the threshold, edit the "Number of Clusters" option in the Basic Parameter's section.
+The threshold is either 1) the number of clusters, k, for K-Means clustering (default), or 2) the height of the dendrogram to cut in HAC.
 Note that if using k-means you will get exactly k clusters; however, using HAC may take sone trial and error as the max height of the tree changes with each data set.
 Default is set to 20, which is reasonable for both methods, but it is recommended all users should play with this parameter to identify the optimal value for their corpus.
 See the **[Re-Cluster](#usage43)** tab options below to adjust this parameter without having to re-process the entire data set (recommended for large data sets).

-### Visualization Parameters <a name="usage14">
+### Visualization Parameters (Advanced) <a name="usage14">
 These parameters control how the scatter plot is created for visualization of the clusters.
 The scatter plot data is a compression of the clustering distance matrix down to 2 dimensions.
 It is NOT a direct vizualization of the compressed/raw TF-IDF.
 Thus, the user may choose a different compression method for visualization.
 Through many trials, we have found that UMAP using a cosine distance metric generates good visualizations that generally correspond to sentence clusters found using SVD compression; thus, UMAP is the default; however, other options can be explored.
 Note, compression is always to 2 dimensions for 2-D scatter plot visualization.

 #### Visualization Method